MichaelFroelich/FAP.React/README.md

 ```
 Where you may define whatever you like for the Get HTTP method.

 Remember to install [ReactJS](http://reactjs.net/guides/mono.html) if you're using Linux/mono.
-Alternative, you can use [my build](http://www.michaelfroelich.com/VroomJsNative.so).
-You'll also need v8, 3.14 is available in the Ubuntu repositories and a Windows version is available [here](https://github.com/MichaelFroelich/vroomjs-core/tree/master/native/compiled).
+Alternative, you can use [my build](https://github.com/MichaelFroelich/vroomjs-core/tree/master/native/compiled) for Linux and do remember to run ldconfig in your Linux terminal console.
+You'll also need v8, 3.14 is available in the Ubuntu repositories and may be installed by `sudo apt-get install libv8-dev`.
+A Windows version is available [here](https://github.com/MichaelFroelich/vroomjs-core/tree/master/native/compiled).

 # How to use from the front end?
 As previous of v.3, certain design recommendations have changed.

 ### jQuery append
-Using jQuery or by using the function `document.getElementById("wherever").innerHTML()` you can certainly inject HTML snippets from FAP.React.
+Using jQuery and setting IsSPA to false or by using the function `document.getElementById("wherever").innerHTML()` you can certainly inject HTML snippets from FAP.React.
 This is the simplest and easiest solution, unfortunately this has no SEO value.
 ### IFrames
 IFrames actually work and since sometime between 2012 and 2014 are even crawlable by Google's bot.
 Unfortunately there are still questions about IFrames, namely how using script and CSS from within the IFrame would work.
 On the other hand, if you are using FAP.React to return pure HTML I doubt there's any real issues.
 IFraming a SPA would solve this issue, but regardless you will still need to change your front facing server's settings.
 ### php